Please note: a valid prescription is required for all prescription medication.

 Dosage and Usage

-- If you miss a dose, take it when remembered unless it is close to the next dose.
-If it is near the next dose, skip the missed dose.
-Do not double up.
+If a dose is missed, take it when remembered unless it is close to the next scheduled dose.
+If it is almost time for the next dose, skip the missed one and resume the usual schedule.
+Do not take two doses at once.

 Side Effects and Safety